Obfuscation Based Privacy Preserving Representations are Recoverable Using Neighborhood Information: Conclusion

 The supplementary material is organized as follows.
 Sec.~\ref{supp:swap_coord_est} details the point recovery from coordinate permutations~\cite{pan2023privacy} and how we estimate which of the coordinates is swapped to transform the recovery from coordinate permutations into a recovery from lines.
 Sec.~\ref{supp:desc_assignment} recalls the descriptor ambiguity in paired-point lines obfuscations~\cite{lee2023paired} and how neighborhood information is used to assign descriptors to their original points.
 Sec.~\ref{supp:additional_results} reports results on the indoor 12-scenes~\cite{valentin2016learning} dataset as announced in Section 6.
 These results are consistent with the ones on the indoor 7-scenes~\cite{shotton2013scene} dataset.
 We also report the geometric and perceptual evaluation for all 3D obfuscations, including the random line obfuscation OLC~\cite{speciale2019privacy} and the PPL+ variant of the pair-point lifting~\cite{lee2023paired}, that are left out of the main paper for the sake of brevity.
+Additionally, we also provide visual examples of the estimated neighborhood graph on two scenes from the ScanNet++~\cite{yeshwanthliu2023scannetpp} dataset.
 Sec.~\ref{supp:impl_details} provides additional implementation details related to the nearest-neighbor learning and the image inversion from 2D points.

-\subsection{Coordinate permutation - Predicting swapped coordinate}
+\section{Coordinate permutation - Predicting swapped coordinate}

 As mentioned in Sec.4 of the paper, the coordinate permutation obfuscation is equivalent to obfuscating the points with multiple lines (2 in 2D, 3 in 3D) that are axes-aligned and pass through the obfuscated point $\mathcal{O}(x)$.
 It should be recalled that this is done for the computational feasibility of the proposed approach as explained in the main paper.
 Before running the proposed recovery method on these lines, we discard some of the lines so that for each point, only one of the two or three lines remains.
 The remaining line should follow the direction along which the point has been moved.
 Identifying such a line amounts to estimating which of the coordinates of the obfuscated points have been swapped.
 We now describe how to identify such a line, \ie, how to identify the swapped coordinate.